 Impact

 A missing check of a return value in ImageMagick’s MAT decoder on 32‑bit systems allows a crafted MAT file to overwrite memory on the heap.
 This can corrupt application state, cause crashes or potentially enable an attacker to execute arbitrary code if the corrupted memory is later used.
-The vulnerability is a classic example of unchecked bounds handling (CWE‑122).
+The vulnerability is a classic example of unchecked bounds handling (CWE‑122) and a failure to correctly check a function return value (CWE‑253).

 Affected Systems